IS-Instruments/minispec_py/README.md

 ## Get the calibration coefficients

-To do anything useful with our spectra, we need to know what wavelengths we're measuring.
-This is unique to each spectrometer which is calibrated on leaving our workshop.
+To do anything useful with our spectra, we need to know what wavelengths each pixel represents.
+This conversion is unique to each spectrometer which is calibrated prior to leaving our workshop.
+We perform the calibration by taking a spectrum of a Mercury-Argon emission lamp which provides known spectral lines.
+We then perform a polynomial fit to the observed (pixel) line locations and their known wavelengths.

     cal = mspec.getCalibration()
     print(cal)